 Assembling a perfect puzzle

 The platform’s three decks — or topsides — support oil and gas processing units, living quarters for about 170 people and a drilling rig.
 Yet all that equipment had to be light enough so that special floating cranes could lift the assembled topsides onto the upright spar.
-“The deck had to go on a diet,” says Kurt Shallenberger, topsides project leader.
+“The deck had to go on a diet,” said Kurt Shallenberger, who led the topsides project.
 By weighing all materials and every piece of equipment — including more than 21 kilometres (13 miles) of pipes — the team achieved a topsides weight just one tonne over the exact target.

 Temperature differences between Finland and Texas posed another challenge to assembly, as the steel components built in the cold of northern Europe expand in the heat of the Gulf of Mexico.